aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version
-2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the prehistoric design attributes of each projectile point.
+2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the prehistoric design attributes of each projectile point included in the sample.

 The goal of this effort was to increase both the precision and rigour of the study by including the Z-dimension to capture those morphological